kr-colab/disperseNN2/docs/source/usage.rst

 - ``--pairs``: the total number of pairs to include in the analysis
 - ``--pairs_encode``: the number of pairs to include in the gradient in the encoder portion of the neural network.
 - ``--pairs_estimate``: the number of pairs to include in the estimator portion of the neural network.
+- ``--gpu``: as an integer, specifies the GPU index (e.g., 0, 1, etc). "any" means take any available gpu. -1 means no GPU.

 This command will print the training progress to stdout, which was redirected to ``temp_wd/output_dir/training_history.txt`` in this example.
 The model weights are saved to ``temp_wd/output_dir/out_12345_model.hdf5``.